7sDream/amiya/README.md

 - Parse body(www-form-urlencoded) to json value or custom struct: [`examples/urlencoded.rs`]
 - Match part of path as an argument: [`examples/arg.rs`]
 - Use another Amiya app as middleware: [`examples/subapp.rs`]
+- Stop Amiya server by using `listen` returned signal sender: [`examples/stop.rs`]

-Most of those example will use default smol global executor(one work thread only), see [`example/multithread.rs`] for how to create a custom multi-thread executor and use it.
+Most of those example will use builtin executor, see [`example/tokio_executor.rs`] for how to use a custom executor with Amiya.

 ## License